 Research and Teaching Areas

-At Fordham, Olivier teaches Legislation & Regulation, Administrative Law, Information Law, U.S. Data Protection Law & Privacy, and information law related seminars.
+At Fordham, Olivier teaches Legislation and Regulation, Administrative Law, Information Law, U.S. Data Protection Law & Privacy, and information law related seminars.
 He manages the Intellectual Property and Information Law concentration at Fordham.
 He is affiliated with the Center for Law and Information Policy and the Center on Race, Law, and Justice.
 Before entering academia, Olivier was a Karpatkin Fellow in the National Legal Office of the American Civil Liberties Union in New York City and a litigation associate at Jenner & Block, LLC, in Washington, D.C.
 He is on the board of directors for the New York affiliate and sat on the Academic Advisory Board for the Open Markets Institute and the Advisory Committee for the Cyber Civil Rights Initiative.
 He currently holds a short-term appointment as a Senior Advisor to the Chair of the Federal Trade Commission.

 - Williams College, BA